-For detailed system requirements, such as about computers that can connect to the camera and Wi-Fi, and compatibility information, including support in new operating systems, visit the Canon website.
+For details on computers that you can connect the camera to via Wi-Fi, system requirements, and other compatibility information (including support in new operating systems), visit the Canon website.

-- Windows 7 Starter and Home Basic editions are not supported. - Windows 7 N (European version) and KN (South Korean version) require a separate download and installation of Windows Media Feature Pack
+- Windows 7 Starter and Home Basic editions are not supported. - Windows 7 N (European version) and KN (South Korean version) require a separate download and installation of Windows Media Feature Pack.